QuaSi-Software/Documentation/docs/resie_input_file_format.md

     | e    | Mon, Tue	| Abbreviated days of the week               |
     | E    | Monday	    | Full day of week name                      |

+    **Note:** This is currently not part of the ReSiE master branch and still under development! time_format is currently seconds only!

 ### Time series data

 Following the metadata block, the time series data is listed with one `timestamp` and `value` pair per line, separated by semicolon `;`.
 The number value should use a point `.` as the decimal separator.
 The timestamp should be listed as seconds relative to the reference point used throughout the simulation.